Church of St Agnes and St Pancras, Toxteth Park: Present day

 The parish stands in the Anglo-Catholic tradition of the Church of England.
-As it rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Beverley (currently Glyn Webster).
+As it rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Beverley (currently Stephen Race).

 Architecture

 Exterior

 The church is built in red brick with red sandstone dressings and a tile roof.
 Its plan consists of a four-bay nave with lean-to aisles and a clerestory, transepts at both ends, a south chapel with lean-to aisles, a short chancel with a canted polygonal apse, and an ambulatory which is flanked by turrets.
 At the west end are two porches.
 The west end and the transepts have angle buttresses and gable crosses.
 Over the east crossing is a lead-covered flèche.
 The windows are either lancets or have plate tracery.

 Interior

 The interior of the church is lined with Caen stone.
 The northwest transept contains the baptistry with a marble font carved by Nathaniel Hitch, who also worked with Pearson in Truro Cathedral.
 The nave has arcades with round piers and balconies above.
 The northeast transept contains the organ loft which consists of a polygonal platform supported by a central column of black marble surrounded by ten more columns around the edges.
 The south chapel is the Lady Chapel.
 Its screen of 1904 and reredos of 1904 were designed by G. F. Bodley.
 The ambulatory runs round the apse and is divided from the sanctuary by an arcade with statues of angel musicians in the spandrels.
 Above this is a frieze in high relief depicting the Adoration of the Lamb, and above this are statues of angels under canopies.
 The high altar reredos was carved by Nathaniel Hitch, as were the apse carvings.
 The pulpit is carved in Italian marble and depicts the Apostles and Church Fathers.
 The stained glass includes windows by Kempe and Herbert Bryans.
 The original pipe organ originally built by Wordsworth and Maskell of Leeds, has been unusable since 1996.
 The fine case and majority of the pipework survive in situ, for restoration should a funds be later made available.
+The instrument was well regarded for its rich and noble tone, having received attention and enlargement from the pipe organ firms of Rushworth and Dreaper as well as the firm of Walker’s.
 The console has been removed and replaced by that of an electronic organ which was made by Hugh Banton.